 Mr. Snider holds Bachelor of Science degree in Environmental Chemistry from Arizona State University and is part of the Society for Mining, Metallurgy, and Exploration and the Chemical Heritage Foundation.

-Alison Dwoskin has more than 10 years of experience in investor relations and corporate communications for publicly traded companies.
+Alison Dwoskin has 18 years of experience in investor relations and corporate communications for publicly traded companies.
 Ms. Dwoskin began her career at a Toronto-based investor relations firm where she was responsible for the development and implementation of IR programs.
 She held the position of Manager, Investor Relations at Klondex Mines Ltd. from early 2013 to 2016, followed by IR activities for a Québec-based gold exploration company.
 At Klondex Mines Ltd., Ms. Dwoskin played a key role in developing and executing the IR and communications plan to support the company's transition from exploration and development, into a low-cost gold producer.